Karthickraja23006120/AMITY-78-SUSTAIN-AI-THON/README.md

 **Firebase Cloud Messaging (FCM):**
 For sending real-time push notifications to users about eco-events, new tips, or goal progress.
 It integrates easily with Next.js through Firebase SDK.

-## APIs & Integrations
-**OpenWeather API:**

-To provide real-time weather data (e.g., air quality, temperature) that can be displayed on the user’s dashboard to help them make informed decisions for sustainable living.

-**Carbon Footprint APIs:**

-You can integrate carbon footprint calculators through available APIs to help users track and reduce their environmental impact.

-**Google Maps API:**

-For location-based features, such as finding nearby eco-events or locations to recycle or compost.

 ## Analytics & Monitoring

 **Google Analytics:**